Phileosopher/commonplace/politics-conservativeliberal.md

 5. [Educational institutions](education.md) that are genuinely truth-seeking on all levels.
 6. A market-based, prosperous [economy](economics.md) that improves living standards for everyone (at the same time, only operating within the scope of the common good).
 7. [Public safety](people-rules.md) officials who are uncorrupted, efficient, and effective (including police, prosecutorial, and judicial authorities).
-8. A physical environment that supports human life and health (with a moral environment ideal for [raising children](parenting-children).
+8. A physical environment that supports human life and health (with a moral environment ideal for [raising children](parenting-children)).
 9. A [strong military](people-conflicts-war.md) that can defend a nation's core interests while staying unaffected by politics and respecting that civilians have authority over them.

 When people are [young](maturity.md), they tend to have no basis for the old way of things.
 All they know is what they've experienced in their relatively short lives and what they've [learned](understanding.md) from their [culture](people-culture.md).
 Since society is flawed, and they [imagine](imagination.md) it [can be better](politics-perfectsociety.md), they tend to embrace *any* [social changes](trends.md), since they have [hope](trust.md) in what they haven't seen.